tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/calling_APIs.md

 ## 1. Tokenize a credit card
 If you accept credit cards, you must be in compliance with PCI Security Council standards.
 You can reduce the scope of your compliance by minimizing your application's contact with the card data.
 You can remove the need to pass credit card details to your server by tokenization the card data in the browser.
 You can create a single use token from the browser/mobile app through our Tokenization API.

-You can further reduce the scope of your compliance by removing the need for your code to interact with card data by using our hosted Payfields library validate and tokenize all card data.
+You can further reduce the scope of your compliance by removing the need for your code to interact with card data by using our hosted CheckoutFields library validate and tokenize all card data.

 ```shell
 curl https://api.na.bambora.com/scripts/tokenization/tokens  \